tahoe-lafs/community/project-notes/season-of-docs-2021/project-proposal.md

 ## Skills needed

 Ability to communicate issues and questions as they arise, via IRC or Slack.

 The tech writer taking on this project should feel comfortable with reading and reviewing programming language documentation, and feel confident about what makes for great docs.

 Specific knowledge about and experience with auditing an existing body of documentation would be excellent, of course.

-**Prior expertise or even familiarity with Perl is  _not_  necessary.**  In fact, an outsider's viewpoint would prove advantageous to this project, better able to catch oddities too-easily overlooked by those who have marinated in this documentation for many years.

-But if you do happen to already know Perl, that's good too!
 #### Additional information

-Grounds for termination: The writer will be terminated if they have been found not to have produced functioning documentation at Milestone 2 (about 6-8 weeks into the project).
-We consider non-functioning documentation to be documentation that does not result in the deployment of a decentralized filesystem where users can consume and provide storage.
-Additionally, writers are expected to follow our [Code of Conduct](https://github.com/tahoe-lafs/tahoe-lafs/blob/master/docs/CODE_OF_CONDUCT.md) as well as communicate any issues they may be facing in a timely manner.
+We know our writers are skilled and capable, but sometimes issues or roadblocks might arise.
+So we expect our writers to communicate with us in a timely manner.
+Long absences or unresponsiveness might result in termination of the relationship.
+Additionally, writers are expected to follow our [Code of Conduct](https://github.com/tahoe-lafs/tahoe-lafs/blob/master/docs/CODE_OF_CONDUCT.md).